ppebble/PZ-auto-mode-translator/README.md

 .\tools\run-translation.ps1 -Install
 ```

+Every scan also writes `Zomboid\Lua\PZAITranslator_catalog.ini`.
+The in-game target selector reads this local catalog and displays, for each scanned mod, existing translations, translations supplied by another overlay, reusable generated/memory translations, and strings that still need an API request.

+The selector supports text and translation-state filters plus load order, recent update, recent Steam install/update, API-character, and API-candidate sorting.
+Workshop timestamps come from Steam's local `appworkshop_108600.acf`; local mods use their directory modification time.
+Steam does not keep a reliable local subscription timestamp, so "recent Steam install/update" is intentionally not labelled as subscription order.

+Existing target-language strings are always preserved and excluded from API requests.
+Partial translations are scanned by default, so only their missing strings are sent; the Mod Options "Skip mods that already provide the target language" setting remains available when an entire mod should be skipped deliberately.

 `-Install` replaces only `$env:USERPROFILE\Zomboid\mods\PZAITranslationGenerated`.
 Enable that generated mod, return to the main menu, then enter the world again to reload translations.

 ## In-game flow